gpldecha/allegro-hand/README.md

 roslaunch ahand ahand.launch
 ```
 This will open rivz and the hand will be runing the ros_controller, which listens to a torque command topic and
 and sends these commands to the hardware via pcan.
-The gravity compensation torque is computed for all controllers and is allways added to torque command which is sent to the hand.
+The gravity compensation torque is computed for all controllers and is allways added to the torque command sent to the hand.

 ### References and drivers